sungnga/AirBnB_clone/README.md

 ## File Storage
-The folder [engine](./models/engine/) manages the serialization and deserialization process of all the data for all the classes in this project.
+* The folder [engine](./models/engine/) manages the serialization and deserialization process of all the data for all the classes in this project.

 ## Tests
 * All the codes are tested with the Python unit testing module - unittest.
-* The tests for the classes in the [test_models](./tests/test_models/) folder.
+* The test for the classes is in the [test_models](./tests/test_models/) folder.

 ## About
-The files are interpreted/compiled on `Ubuntu 14.04 LTS` using `python3`.
+* The files are interpreted/compiled on `Ubuntu 14.04 LTS` using `python3`.

 ---